Seattle Parks and Recreation Jesús Aguirre, Superintendent

 This page is for development of Hubbard Homestead Park (formerly known as the Northgate Urban Center).
 Please see the following website for planning and design information funded through major maintenance dollars: Hubbard Homestead Major Maintenance Project

-Seattle Parks awarded the construction contract to TS Sahli Construction for the new skatespot.
-Construction will begin in early June for the 8000 sq. ft skatespot and be completed by late summer.
-Adult exercise equipment will be installed during the summer 2013.
+Seattle Parks awarded the construction contract to TS Sahli Construction for the new skatespot and installation of the drainage swale.

 11203 5th Ave NE, Seattle WA 98125

 In 2008, $800,000 was allocated to start the planning and design process for this new park.
 In 2009, additional funding was added to complete phase one resulting in a total project amount of $4,000,000.